Mitra98t/Flavor/nova_script_book/src/introduction.md

 > [!NOTE]
 > Here I will inlcude notes, mainly my reasonings and thoughts

+> [!QUESTION]
+> Here I will note staff to be studied more or that i do not fully understand
+> yet

 > Add more of those here...

 **Syntax highlighting!**